Osfoce/Javascript_intro/Readme.md

 # My javascript journey
-## Starting on the 12th of Febuary 2024
+## Starting on the 12th of February 2024
-This repo is where I keep track of my javesript history including Excercises and hints
+This repo is where I keep track of my javascript history including exercises and hints

-##Looping a triangle
+## Looping a triangle
 Write a loop that makes seven calls to console.log to output the following
 triangle:
 /#